zsparal/api-documentation/source/reference/v2/orders-api/get-order.rst

        .. type:: string

-     - The mode used to create this customer.
-Mode determines whether a customer is *real* (live mode) or a *test* customer.
+     - The mode used to create this order.

        Possible values: ``live`` ``test``